awsdocs/aws-cdk-guide/doc_source/constructs.md

 ## Configuration<a name="constructs_config"></a>

 Most constructs accept `props` as their third initialization argument\.
-This is a name/value collection that defines the construct’s configuration\.
+This is a name/value collection that defines the construct's configuration\.
 The following example defines a bucket with AWS Key Management Service \(AWS KMS\) encryption and static website hosting enabled\.
 Since it does not explicitly specify an encryption key, the `Bucket` construct defines a new `kms.Key` and associates it with the bucket\.

 ```
 new s3.Bucket(this, 'MyEncryptedBucket', {